Efficient Evaluation Methods for Neural Architecture Search: A Survey: Methods

-The learning curve extrapolation can decrease the number of epochs, thus accelerating the training process.
-However, it needs to fully train some architectures as the dataset for building the prediction models.
+\textbf{Disadvantages:} The learning curve extrapolation needs to fully train some architectures as the dataset for building the prediction models.
 The amount of data should not be too small, otherwise, the generalization ability of the prediction model may be poor.
-As a result, although the learning curve extrapolation can accelerate the training process, it still requires consuming much time to collect the dataset.
-For example, Baker \textit{et al.}~\cite{baker2017accelerating} built three architecture datasets for ResNets, MetaQNN Convolutional Neural Networks (CNNs), and LSTM with the data numbers 1,000, 1,000, and 300, respectively.
-The training of these architectures will consume a lot of time.
+Thus, it still requires consuming much time to collect the dataset.
+For example, Baker \textit{et al.}~\cite{baker2017accelerating} built three architecture datasets for ResNets, MetaQNN, and LSTM with the data numbers 1,000, 1,000, and 300, respectively.
+The training of these architectures is time-consuming. {In addition, the early-stopping strategy assumes that the performance ranking obtained by the partially-trained architectures is consistent with the actual performance ranking.
+However, the assumption is not always held because the convergence speed of different networks is not consistent as shown in Fig.~\ref{fig_learning_curve}.
+Accordingly, the early-stopping strategy may offer an inaccurate performance estimation.
+In fact, Zoph \textit{et al.}~\cite{zoph2018learning} also retrain the top-$250$ architectures with the highest performance until convergence on CIFAR-10 to discover the best architecture after searching.
+This confirmed the inaccuracy of the early-stopping strategy.}